phpzone/phpzone/docs/source/getting-started.rst

 Definitions
 ^^^^^^^^^^^

-The file can contain non or each of following definitions:
+The file can contain none or each of the following definitions:

 ========== ======== ==================================================================
 imports    Optional Including another files.